diana-corona/LoraxTracker/recipes/manifestation/30-clove-garlic-soup.md

 - 1 cup cashews or sunflower seeds
 - salt and cracked black pepper, to taste
 - olive oil, for roasting garlic

-For serving (optional):
-- Fresh chives, chopped
+- Fresh chives, chopped (for serving, optional)
-- Croutons
+- Croutons (optional)
-- Vegan parmesan, grated or crumbled
+- Vegan parmesan, grated or crumbled (optional)

 ## Instructions
 1. Preheat the oven to 400°F and line a baking sheet with parchment